Nova A.

 Compose a Strong Conclusion

 Concluding your essay effectively holds great importance.
-It involves the summarization of crucial points and the reinforcement of your thesis statement.
+It involves the summarization of critical points and the reinforcement of your thesis statement.
 You should avoid introducing new ideas here since this is meant to leave a final impression on your reader.

 For instance, in an essay about climate change, the conclusion should recap the main insights, restate the thesis statement, and affirm the validity of the arguments.